Getting on the air at Diamond Head History of Broadcasting in Hawaii

 WWVH, Kihei Maui and Kekaha Kauai

 WWVH is the NIST time standard of the Pacific.
 The first location at Kihei, Maui was on the air in November, 1948.
-It moved to Kekaha, Kauai in November, 1971.
-See Reference.
+It moved to Kekaha, Kauai in July, 1971.

 UH ALOHA project

 In the late 1960's, the University of Hawaii at Manoa began a radio project to test the viability of an "ALOHA" channel.
-It used statistical timing to determine when to transmit a packet of information, and transmit an acknowledgement packet.
+It was funded by DARPA, and used statistical timing to determine when to transmit a packet of information, and transmit an acknowledgement packet.
 If the originating site did not get an acknowledgement, it would retransmit the packet of information and wait for an acknowledgement.

 The engineering was done at the 4th floor of Holmes Hall.
 The Principal Investigator was Norm Abrahamson, with contributions from W. Wesley Peterson, Ned Weldon, Shu Lin and others.
 Technicians included Chris Harrison, KH6EJZ and Chuck Wall.
 The radio unit was modified from a military radio operating in the 400 MHz military band, with the deviation and discriminator modified to accept a 19.2 kbaud modulation scheme.
 A simple and primitive microprocessor with limited memory was used to drive the intelligent controller (IMP).